livecode/livecode/docs/notes/feature-resolution_independence.md

 * "no scale" - the stack will not be scaled, being centered on the screen instead.

 This will be available on all desktop platforms and operates independently from Hi-DPI support.

+###Hi-DPI support on desktop platforms.

+Automatically scale stacks on desktop systems with high resolution displays.
+This will function in the same way as the current support for mobile devices.
+Support for automatic scaling will be added for desktop operating systems that support high resolution displays.
+This currently includes Windows 7 & 8 and OSX Mountain Lion.

 ###Server graphics.